-Oral complaints can occur at any time.
-Library workers and educators who receive such expressions of concern should courteously refer them to the person responsible for responding to concerns, who should take the following steps:
+Informal complaints can occur at any time, and every library should have a process for handling verbal concerns.
+Library workers and educators who receive expressions of concern should courteously refer them to the person responsible for responding to concerns, who should take the following steps:

-- Acknowledge that every person has the right to question library resources, and a library user with a complaint should feel confident that her concerns will be taken seriously.
+- Acknowledge that every person has the right to question library resources.
+A library user with a complaint should feel confident that their concerns will be taken seriously.
 Listen thoughtfully and respectfully.
-Try to elicit the specific reason for her concern, whether she has read the entire work or only parts, and the specific action she would like library staff to take.
+Try to elicit the specific reason for their concern, whether they have read the entire work or only parts, and the specific action they would like the library to take.

-- Do not make promises of taking action or appear to agree with the individual.
+- Do not promise to act or appear to agree with the individual.
 Instead, offer assistance in finding something else that would better meet the person’s needs.

-- If the individual is concerned about a children’s or young adult resource, explain that parents and guardians play the major role in guiding their children’s or wards’ reading and library use.
+- If the individual is concerned about a children’s or young adult resource, explain that parents and guardians play a major role in guiding their child’s reading and library use.
 Often a person’s concern about a children’s or young adult book involves a desire to “protect all children” by removing that item from the collection or restricting access to it.
-Explain that each family has the right to determine which library materials are acceptable for its children and must accord the same right to other parents.
+Explain that each family has the right to determine which library resources are acceptable for its children and must accord the same right to other parents.

-- If the concerned individual is not satisfied during the discussion and wants the item removed, explain the formal reconsideration process and its time line.
-Often persons who have a concern would like immediate action and are not aware of the length of time this procedure takes.
+- If the concerned individual is not satisfied during the discussion and wants the item removed, explain the formal reconsideration process and its timeline.
+Often people who have a concern would like immediate action and are not aware of the length of time this procedure takes.
 State what your policy says about the availability of the material during the reconsideration process.
-Best practice is that the material under reconsideration will not be removed from use or have access restricted pending completion of the process.
+Best practice is that the resource under reconsideration will not be removed from use or have access restricted pending completion of the process.

-- Provide a copy of the library’s collection development policy and reconsideration form.
-Stress that no action is taken unless the form is fully completed, signed (identifying the individual or group), and submitted.
+- Provide a copy of the library’s collection development policy and resource reconsideration form.
+Stress that no action is taken unless the form is fully completed by the concerned individual.
 Explain that the submission of a completed form will trigger the formal reconsideration process, and that the document will become part of the public record.